nadiahpk/nadiahpk.github.io/_posts/2025-11-20-analytic-stationary.md

 In a [previous post](https://nadiah.org/2024/11/20/kleshnina_2023), I experimented with a method to automate the identification of the subgame-perfect Nash equilibria and their parameter-value conditions.

 In this post,
 I'll show how the stationary distribution of actions taken during a repeated interaction can be found analytically and solved algorithmically using [SymPy](https://www.sympy.org/en/index.html).
+The typical approach requires choosing a specific value for $$\varepsilon$$, which is the probability that players make implementation errors.
+However, this choice is somewhat arbitrary if $$\varepsilon$$ is introduced purely as a mathematical device to make the model tractable.
+My method avoids this arbitrariness by finding the limiting stationary distribution as $$\varepsilon \rightarrow 0$$.

 Kleshnina et al.'s paper concerns pairwise interactions that repeat over a number of rounds.
 The action that each player takes in each round is governed by their strategy,